Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous visual navigation

-After perceiving the surroundings and state, autonomous robots will plan appropriate trajectories according to the missions as well as their own state and environment information.
-A survey of motion and control planning for autonomous vehicles is proposed in \cite{paden2016survey}.
-This section briefly reviews the basic algorithms on motion planning and navigation of autonomous systems.
-We mainly focus on the navigation based on reinforcement learning.
+After perceiving the surroundings and state, autonomous robots will plan appropriate trajectories according to the missions, their own state as well as the environmental information.
+A survey of geometry-based motion and control planning for autonomous vehicles is proposed in \cite{paden2016survey}.
+Therefore, in this section, we mainly focus on autonomous visual navigation based on reinforcement learning, as shown in Fig. \ref{fig:fig4}.
+We first present visual navigation methods, and introduce three main deep reinforcement learning methods.
+Then, we review deep reinforcement learning-based visual navigation scenarios, methods and environments.